 Matchmaker dataset

 Analysis of the matchmaker dataset has not been previously published.
 The paradigm was originally designed to test whether oversampling would replicate when facial attractiveness decisions were divorced from personal mate choice, where participants choose dates for themselves.
 To test whether participants change strategy when making mate choice decisions for others, we asked participants to imagine they were professional matchmakers and to choose the most attractive faces they could on behalf of a (fictitious) client, who has employed them to select suitable dates.
 Methods were identical to facial attractiveness dataset 1 aside from these instructions.
-We enrolled 20 participants (half women), who each chose which gender of face they would like to match for their client (five participants chose to rate female faces, the other 15 rated male faces).
+We enrolled 20 participants (equal gender split), who each chose which gender of face they would like to match for their client (five participants chose to rate female faces, the other 15 rated male faces).
 Data were collected in person in a laboratory setting.

 Trustworthiness dataset 1

 Analysis of trustworthiness dataset 1 has not been previously published.
 We attempted to replicate oversampling in a paradigm where the option values were still face images but the facial characteristic being maximised by choice was different from attractiveness.
-We chose a characteristic, trustworthiness, that seems relevant to real-world contexts, as decisions in contexts like courtrooms can be influenced by facial trustworthiness (Olivola et al., 2014).
+We chose a characteristic, trustworthiness, that seemed relevant to real-world contexts, as decisions in contexts like courtrooms can be influenced by facial trustworthiness (Olivola et al., 2014).
 Participants chose a face gender for the task, as in the previous datasets.
-Then they rated faces in phase 1 for trustworthiness and then, in the full information decision task, tried to choose the most trustworthy-appearing face they could.
+They started the task with rating faces for trustworthiness in phase 1 and then, in the full information decision task, trying to choose the most trustworthy-appearing face they could.
 Methods were identical to face attractiveness dataset 1 and matchmaker dataset, except for these instructions.
 Most of the 20 participants were between 16 and 21 years of age (N = 19) and female (N = 18).
 Data were collected in person in a laboratory setting.

 Trustworthiness dataset 2

 Analysis of trustworthiness dataset 2 has not been previously published.
 This replication study aimed to validate the evidence for oversampling in our previous studies by obtaining an equivalent result of oversampling bias using a larger sample of participants with more data collected per participant.
 We enrolled from the online Prolific platform (Prolific, 2014) 64 participants between the ages of 18 and 35 years old from the majority English-speaking countries United Kingdom, Ireland, United States, Canada, Australia, and New Zealand.
 The paradigm was designed and hosted on the Gorilla Experiment Builder platform (Anwyl-Irvine et al., 2020).
-Participants in phase 1 choose whether they wanted to rate male or female faces and then rated the same images used in our previous studies for trustworthiness.
+Participants in phase 1 chose whether they wanted to rate male or female faces and then rated the same images used in our previous studies for trustworthiness.
 Each image was rated three times, interspersed through the random sequence.
 Ratings were made using a 100-point sliding scale, where the slider position was initially hidden and only appeared when the participant made a selection via mouse click.
 The optimal stopping task immediately followed phase 1, without any intervening distractor task.
 In the optimal stopping task, participants attempted to choose the most trustworthy face possible.
 Options were randomly sampled without replacement from the face identities rated in phase 1.
 Each of the 40 sequences used the same fixed order of options for every participant, although these fixed sequences were presented in a different random order for every participant.
 Options that remained unsampled in each sequence after choice were replaced by grey squares, which the participant needed to page through via button press.
-Upon sequence completion, a feedback screen displayed, as already described for the datasets above.
+Upon sequence completion, a feedback screen was displayed, as already described for the datasets above.

 Facial attractiveness dataset 2, foods dataset 1 and holidays dataset 1